Written by Mike Rozeff.

 Getting their way is but the first of the bad incentives that accompany the rulers’ power to tax.
 The second is to increase the taxes levied, which is undesirable because it supports more misguided actions by the rulers.
 Tax increases are predictable because the rulers gain from them as long as the cost in lost votes is not excessive.
 The incentive structure inherent in the power to tax is incredibly malign because the rulers control the amount of the incentive!
 They can raise taxes at will, subject only to the loss of some votes, which they have many stratagems to forestall.

 Third, taxation provides a powerful incentive to raise funds by borrowing.
 Without taxes to pay interest and principal, a state cannot issue large amounts of debt.
 With that power, the state can borrow and expand, thereby mortgaging future taxpayers.
 Future generations must pay the debt out of their savings, which harms them.
+The only consolation to the future generations might be the fact that you could protect yourself from IRS debt with this service.
 Furthermore, having issued debt, the state has an incentive to pay it off with cheaper dollars.
 The power to tax leads the state to replace private money by the state’s currency and thence to the many ills attendant upon the inflation of that currency.

 Fourth, the power to tax provides the rulers with an incentive to institute programs that distribute wealth and create dependency.
 Distributionist schemes grew enormously in the US only after the state gained the power to tax incomes.
 These harmful programs benefit rulers.
 They create state support among dependents who fear losing their handouts from the state, and that support greatly complicates any effort to reduce the state’s power.